 Implementation of the Manning River ECMP will be led by MidCoast Council's Natural Systems team.
 A governance structure with three groups will foster integration between agencies and Council teams, ongoing technical advice and community collaboration.
-The groups are described below, and the CMP governance structure is shown in Figure 10.
+The groups are described below, and the ECMP governance structure is shown in Figure 10.

-Manning River ECMP Community Reference Group: Community-based strategic input will continue to be provided through the Manning River Estuary CMP Reference Group, a formal committee of Council.
+Manning River ECMP Community Reference Group: Community-based strategic input will continue to be provided through the Manning River ECMP Reference Group, a formal committee of Council.
 A review and appointment of the Reference Group will take place following the Council election in September 2021.
-The review will consider transferring government agencies currently represented in the Reference group to the CMP Working Group.
-It is an action of the ECMP to increase Aboriginal representation by appointing a second person from the Biripi community.
+The review will consider transferring government agencies currently represented in the Reference Group to the proposed ECMP Working Group.
+It is an action of the ECMP to increase Aboriginal representation by appointing a second person from the Gathang-speaking community.

-Manning River ECMP Technical Advisory Group (TAG): Technical advice will continue to be provided by the Manning River ECMP Technical Advisory Group, which will be assisted by several multi-stakeholder communities of interest currently being established in the MidCoast Region.
-Representatives from these groups will advise and liaise with the CMP Working Group to ensure adaptive program implementation is based on the best evidence, and projects are integrated across Council departments and other agencies.
-Communities of interest include Water Quality, Water Resilience, Water Management and the Manning River Helmeted Turtle Steering Committee.
+Manning River ECMP Technical Advisory Group (TAG): Technical advice will continue to be provided by the Manning River ECMP Technical Advisory Group, which will be assisted by several multi-stakeholder thematic groups currently being established in the MidCoast Region.
+Representatives from these groups will advise and liaise with the ECMP Working Group to ensure adaptive program implementation is based on the best evidence, and projects are integrated across Council departments and other agencies.
+Thematic groups could include Water Quality, Water Resilience and the Manning River Helmeted Turtle Steering Committee.
 Industry representatives would be welcome additions to these groups.

-Manning River ECMP Working Group: Following the Council election in September 2021, consideration will be given to establishing an operational ECMP Working Group.
-This group will focus on delivering ECMP actions along with monitoring, evaluation and reporting.
-It will be made up of representatives from each agency designated as a lead in the action program, along with Council personnel from allied programs leading actions that will contribute to delivery of the ECMP.
-The Working Group will report to the Community Reference Group.
+Proposed Manning River ECMP Working Group: Following the Council election in September 2021, consideration will be given to establishing an operational ECMP Working Group.
+This group would focus on delivering ECMP actions along with monitoring, evaluation and reporting.
+It could be made up of representatives from each agency designated as a lead in the action program, along with Council personnel from allied programs leading actions that will contribute to delivery of the ECMP.
+The Working Group would report to the Community Reference Group.